highfidelity/hifi-content/usefulUtilities/pushPreventer/README.md

     - Note that anyone who can modify the `userData` of this entity will be able to control this script's configurable settings!
 2. Add the below `userData` object to the attached entity's `userData`
     1. Set the `maxMovementAllowedM` value in the `userData` to the maximum distance you want users to be able to move.
-    2. Set the `contentBoundaryCorner1` value in the `userdata` to one corner of your content's boundary.
+    2. Set the `contentBoundaryCorner1` value in the `userData` to one corner of your content's boundary.
-    3. Set the `contentBoundaryCorner2` value in the `userdata` to the other corner of your content's boundary.
+    3. Set the `contentBoundaryCorner2` value in the `userData` to the other corner of your content's boundary.
 3. Add the `pushPreventer.js` script to the entity

 Here's the object to add to the entity's `userData`: